Huntsman spider fact sheet | Field of Mars EEC

 More invertebrate fact sheets

-- Arachnids fact sheet – explains spiders, mites and other arachnids.
+- Arachnids fact sheet – Learn about spiders, mites and other eight-legged arachnids.

-- Trapdoor spider fact sheet – compares huntsman spiders with burrow-dwelling ambush hunters.
+- Trapdoor spider fact sheet – Compare huntsman spiders with burrow-dwelling ambush hunters.

 Habitats and ecosystems

-- Tree habitats fact sheet – trunks, bark and branches provide shelter for many small animals.
+- Tree habitats fact sheet – Learn how bark, trunks and branches provide shelter for spiders and other animals.

-- Rock and log habitats fact sheet – fallen logs, bark and rocks provide invertebrate habitat.
+- Rock and log habitats fact sheet – Learn how rocks, logs and loose bark create shelter for invertebrates.

-- Field of Mars Reserve fact sheet – explains the local bushland habitats that support native plants and animals.
+- Field of Mars Reserve fact sheet – Learn about the local habitats where huntsman spiders and other animals may be found.

 Attributions